GraphiteEditor/Graphite/frontend/src/components/README.md

 ## Panels: `panels/`

-The dockable tabbed regions like the Document, Properties, Layer Tree, and Node Graph panels.
+The dockable tabbed regions like the Document, Properties, Layers, and Node Graph panels.

 ## Widgets: `widgets/`